 You must complete Business Verification if your app will be used by app users who do not have a Role on the app itself, or a Role in a Business that has claimed the app.
 Learn more.

-Messenger Platform leverages Content Design Network (CDN) URLs which allow you to retrieve rich media content shared by Instagram users.
+Messenger Platform leverages Content Delivery Network (CDN) URLs which allow you to retrieve rich media content shared by Instagram users.
 The CDN URL is privacy-aware and will not return the media when the content has been deleted or has expired.

 In order for a person to allow your Page or Instagram Professional account to send the person a message, you will need to ask for their permission to do so.
 To ask for these permissions you will need to implement Facebook Login.
 Learn more.

 A Facebook Page is required to send and receive messages using the Messenger Platform.
 Learn more.

 If you have more than one app handling messages, for example, one app handles automated responses and one app handles escalations to a human agent, then you will need to implement the Handover Protocol to pass the conversation from one app to another.
 For an app to reply to a message it must control the conversation and the Handover Protocol allows your app to request control from another app when it needs to reply to a message, accept control from another app, and to release control of the conversation when the app has sent the reply.